apostrophecms/apostrophe-astro/README.md

 #### Special template names

-The integration comes with two additional special template names that can be mapped to Astro templates:
+The integration comes with two additional special template names that can be mapped to Astro templates.
+You should not add a module name to these special names:

 - `apos-fetch-error`: served when Apostrophe generates a 500-class error.
 The integration will set Astro's response status to 500.
 - `apos-no-template`: served when there is no mapping corresponding to the Apostrophe page type for this page.